Other causes of high cholesterol

 - Too much LDL cholesterol or the LDL cholesterol is more “sticky”

-The thyroid is a gland in the neck.
-It produces a hormone – thyroxine – which is needed to keep our bodies running.
+The thyroid gland is a gland in the neck.
+It produces a hormone called thyroxine which is needed to keep our bodies running.
 A lack of this hormone causes the body to “run” too slowly.
-This is called underactive thyroid, hypothyroidism or myxoedema.
-It may also be called Hashimoto's disease.
-The loss of thyroxine can be very slow so many people do not notice it or any signs.
+A lack of thyroxine is called underactive thyroid, hypothyroidism, myxoedema or Hashimoto's disease.
+It's quite common, especially in women between the ages of 40 and 50 years.

 - lacking energy